Younes-Piro/LLM_ATS_SYS/README.md

 *For candidates:* it ensures fairer evaluation by recognizing skills and experiences expressed in diverse formats and languages.<br>
 *For HR managers:* it provides actionable insights into talent pipelines and hiring trends.

-## Architecture:
+## Architecture & Frameworks :

-To address these challenges and achieve the outlined goals, we propose a modular architecture for an LLM-powered Applicant Tracking System.
-This design ensures scalability, flexibility, and compliance while leveraging advanced natural language processing to deliver accurate, fair, and explainable candidate recommendations.
+To address these challenges and achieve the outlined goals, I propose a modular architecture that ensures scalability, flexibility, and compliance, while leveraging advanced natural language processing to deliver accurate, fair, and explainable candidate recommendations.

-The following high-level architecture outlines the key components and their interactions.
+The following frameworks have been used to achieve this goal: